10 Tips for Exchange Students and How to be a Good one

 Preparation is the key to success as an exchange student.
 There are many questions that you should be able to answer.

 Most students participate in exchange student programs.
-Teenagers usually use some of the agencies that help to find a host family and a school abroad that would allow you to study there.
+Teenagers usually use some agencies that help them find a host family and a school abroad that would allow them to study there.

-College students usually participate in exchange programs such as Erasmus (in Europe).
+College students usually participate in exchange programs like Erasmus (in Europe).
 In both cases, you must fill out many documents and provide a language certificate.

 You should find out if your semester abroad will be accepted in your school at home or if you will have to take some other exams upon arrival.

-To make your trip as smooth as possible, I also recommend getting an eSIM so you can stay connected with your friends from home.
+I recommend getting an eSIM to stay connected with your friends from home to make your trip as smooth as possible.
 Independent comparison site esimroamers.com will help you find the most affordable eSIM with the best data plan, so you can keep in touch with your family and friends without spending time and energy comparing local data plans in offline branches.

 8. Avoid depression

 One of the stages of culture shock might evoke depression.
-You might feel homesick which will result in calls to your home.
-You might spend too much time talking to your family and friends at home rather than connect with the local community.
+You might feel homesick, which will result in calls to your home.
+You might spend too much time talking to your family and friends at home rather than connecting with the local community.

 Remember that being an exchange student is temporary.
-My tip for you is to enjoy your time abroad, make new friends and experiences.
-Don’t worry about your friends at home, they will still be there when you come back.
+My tip for you is to enjoy your time abroad, and make new friends and have experiences.
+Don’t worry about your friends at home, they will still be there when you return.

 After all, you don’t want to regret something you haven’t done while being abroad.